SlateFoundation/opened.js/README.md

 ## Licensing and usage

-Before your app attempts to authenticate the user and pass his identity to OpenEd - it is advised to warn the user of the upcoming authentication routine on a 3rd party application (i.e. OpenEd).
-Also, it is advised for your app to post a link to the OpenEd's License Terms.
+Before your app attempts to authenticate the user and pass an identity to OpenEd - we recommend you notify the user an account will be created automatically with OpenEd.
+Also, we recommend this notification has a link to the OpenEd [Terms of Use](http://about.opened.io/terms-of-service/).